thomash-acinq/bolts/01-messaging.md

 ## Node Backup Storage

-Nodes that advertise the `peer_backup_storage` feature offer storing arbitrary data for their peers.
+Nodes that advertise the `provide_peer_backup_storage` feature offer storing arbitrary data for their peers.
 The data stored must not exceed 32000 bytes, which lets it fit in existing lightning messages (e.g. a `commitment_signed` message with 483 htlc signatures).

+Nodes that advertize the `want_peer_backup_storage` feature want to have their data stored by their peers that support `provide_peer_backup_storage`.

-Nodes can verify that their `peer_backup_storage` peers correctly store their backup data at each reconnection, by comparing the contents of the retrieved backups with the last one they sent.
+Nodes can verify that their `provide_peer_backup_storage` peers correctly store their backup data at each reconnection, by comparing the contents of the retrieved backups with the last one they sent.

-This feature is asymmetric: nodes that can store backups for their peers will activate it, but nodes that want to have their backups stored must not activate it.
-If both nodes stored each other's backups, whenever one loses data it would force the other to close channels, which is undesirable.
+Note that it's not possible for _both_ peers to store each other's backups;
+whenever one loses data it would force the other to close channels, which is undesirable.
+In practice, this means that a node cannot set both `want_peer_backup_storage` and `provide_peer_backup_storage`.

 There are two types of backups:
   - `node_backup`, described in this section